Starters

 By SS Shiva Serves: 1 bottle

-Nutritional Benefits: Ginger is a potent spice with anti-inflammatory and anti-bacterial benefits supporting digestion and maintaining a balance in the gut microbial.
-It is used as medicine for all sorts of ailments, from colds to muscle sprains to clearing phlegm in the lungs or soothing tea on cold nights.
-A staple in Ayurvedic remedies and Chinese medicine, ginger is beneficial in stabilizing Helicobacter Pylori bacteria which can cause ulcers when they over-proliferate in our system.
-Natural Honey contains many potent antioxidants, including flavonoids and organic acids that help fight off and protect your body from free radicals that cause oxidative damage.
-Additionally, honey helps lower triglycerides in the blood, lower blood pressure, and lower bad cholesterol levels, thus promoting heart health.
-When used topically, honey helps wounds heal faster and hydrates the skin by promoting skin cell rejuvenation.
+Nutritional Benefits: Ginger is a potent spice with anti-inflammatory and antibacterial properties that support digestion and a balanced gut microbiome.
+It serves as a natural remedy for ailments ranging from colds and muscle sprains to clearing lung phlegm and soothing a warm tea on cold nights.
+A staple in Ayurvedic and Chinese medicine, ginger helps stabilize Helicobacter pylori, reducing the risk of ulcers.
+Natural honey, rich in antioxidants such as flavonoids and organic acids, combats free radicals and oxidative damage.
+It also aids in lowering triglycerides, blood pressure, and harmful cholesterol, thus promoting heart health.
+When applied topically, honey accelerates wound healing and hydrates the skin through cell rejuvenation.

 Ingredients